Netatalk/netatalk/doc/manpages/man1/afppasswd.1.md

 The named user must already exist as a local system user.

+For safety, existing credential files and Randnum key files must be regular files owned by the account running **afppasswd**, must have exactly one hard link, and must not be accessible by group or other.
+Symbolic links are not followed.
+When a setuid-root invocation is initiated by a regular user, every directory in the configured credential path must also be root-owned and not writable by group or other.

 > ***NOTE:*** The legacy Randnum and 2-Way Randnum UAMs only provide weak password protection and are discouraged.
 They should only be enabled to support very old AFP clients that cannot use SRP, DHX, or DHX2.